skytomo221/skytomo-lojbanized-laws/README.en.md

-# skytomo式ロジバン化
+# skytomo lojbanized law

-skytomo式ロジバン化（skaitomon zei jboga'i tadji）では一定の方法で非ロジバンの単語をロジバン化することができます。
-このルールに従って大量にロジバン化することができます。
-また、これは jbovlaste や Wikipedia における検索などで役に立ちます。
+skytomo lojbanized law (skaitomon zei jboga'i tadji) can lojbanize non-lojbanic word by constant methods Following this rules, you can lojbanize a lot of.
+And, this is useful for serching on jbovlaste and Wikipedia.

-## 大まかな流れ
+## Big wave

-1. すでに独自の cmevla が割り振られている場合はそれを優先します。
+1. Already, if original cmevla is assained, it prioritizes.
-2. 言語ごとに簡易的なルールがある場合はそちらを優先します。
-3. IPAからロジバンの音素配列を作ります。
-4. ロジバンの音素配列から、cmevlaまたはfu'ivlaを作ります。
-5. 語末を子音にしたいときは s を語末に追加します。
-6. 語末を母音にしたいときは i を語末に追加します。

-1 の例として、guskant, kocon, skaitomon などがあります。
+2. If each of language has simple rules, it prioritizes.
+3. Make from IPA to lojbanized sounds.
+4. From lojbanized sounds, make cmevla or fu'ivla.
+5. When you want to be consonant at end of word, add s to end of word.
+6. When you want to be vowel at end of word, add i to end of word.

+For example of 1, there are guskant, kocon, skaitomon and etc.

-## IPA からロジバンの音素配列を作る
+## Make from IPA to lojbanized sounds

-以下の方法にしたがってIPAをロジバンの音素配列に変換します。

-1. 下にある表にしたがって音素配列に変換します。ただし、以下の例外があります。
+Following by undering method, convert from IPA to lojbanized sounds.

+1. Following by undering table, convert sounds.
+But, there is occuring exception under:
-    1. c + 母音であれば、「kii + 母音」と変換します。
+    1. If c + vowel, covert "kii + vowel."
-    2. ɟ + 母音であれば、「gii + 母音」と変換します。
+    2. If ɟ + vowel, covert "gii + vowel."
-    3. ɲ + 母音であれば、「nii + 母音」と変換します。
+    3. If ɲ + vowel, covert "nii + vowel."
-    4. ŋ + 子音であれば、「n」と変換します。
+    4. If ŋ + consonant, covert "n."
-    5. ç + 母音であれば、「xii + 母音」と変換します。
+    5. If ç + vowel, convert "xii + vowel"
-    6. 間に y を入れることによって子音の禁則配列を回避します。
-    7. 間に ' を入れることによって母音の禁則配列を回避します。
+    6. Between, insert y, avoid banned consonant arrays.
+    7. Between, insert ', avoid banned vowel arrays.

 <table>
 	<tbody>